Fairly Increasing the Rent Of An Investment Property

 There are good reasons why a rent increase can make sense for you and sometimes even be necessary.
-You should not be concerned solely with generating more income.
+You should not be concerned solely with generating more income or the highest possible cash flow.
 You should act reasonably and think of your tenants as well.

 Nevertheless, real estate is a form of investment.
 And an investment is also about the return.
 And that can be increased by adjusting the rent.
 By the way, if you plan to resell the property in the medium term, you should think about regular rent development anyway.
 After all, you can only develop rents gradually.
 But if you leave it for years, a potential buyer of your property will not be able to compensate for it so quickly.
 So you will get a lower selling price because buyers will buy a property with a comparatively low return.